Mathematical Logic

 application

 End of month 3: completeness, compactness, and Löwenheim-Skolem all under your belt.
-You can speak about the limits of first-order logic precisely.
 Model theory is now open to you.

 Gödel's incompleteness theorems

 You have completeness — now you need incompleteness.
 These are not contradictions.
-Completeness says every valid sentence is provable.
-Incompleteness says some true arithmetical sentences are not provable in any consistent formal system.
-They operate in different domains and together they define the shape of mathematical knowledge.
+They operate in different domains and together define the shape of mathematical knowledge.

 PHASE 03